timofey256/playground/csharp_notes/notes.md

 If you use constants in your library, after changing them, you should also recompile a program that uses this library.
 Otherwise, the program will use old values of these constants.
 This does not occur with `readonly` fields.
 That's why it is not a good idea to use public constants.

 ### (Static) constructors
 Static constructors aren't called at the start of the program but whenever you need to use a static field or property.
-The JIT compiler will analyze your code and call the static constructor before you use any method/field/property of an object.
+The JIT compiler will analyze your code and generate will generate CIL code that will lazily call the static constructor before the first access to a method, field, or property.
 In other words, constructors are **guaranteed** to be called before you call anything from an object.
+If JIT compilation occurs after the static constructor has already been called, no additional code is generated.

+*Side note: This has an interesting implication on the order of code execution, potentially influencing seemingly unrelated parts of the program's performance.
+Ensuring that all static constructors have run before JIT-compiling the hot path can, in certain cases (though not always measurably), enhance performance.
+In more recent .NET versions, the introduction of tiered compilation addresses this concern by compiling all methods twice, with the second pass likely covering the execution of almost all static constructors.
+This diminishes the necessity of explicitly managing the order of static constructor calls before JIT compilation.*

 In intermediate language, a class constructor (or static constructor, or type constructor) is called `.cctor` (usual constructors are denoted `.ctor`).